-“If you come with their family or friend, we’ll try not to have them in the same room because we want to know what you want, not what they want for you,” she says.
+“If they come with their family or friend, we’ll try not to have them in the same room because we want to know what you want, not what they want for you,” she says.

 “Sometimes, you can’t tell the people that you love and care about how you feel, because you don’t want to offend them and that’s why agencies are a good platform to help you find a serious partner.
 We’re not going to judge you because we are here to help you find love.”

 Therein lies another problem: some people don’t know what they’re looking for in a relationship.
 Thus, one of the major factors they consider before recommending a match is whether a client has former experience in a serious relationship.
-If not, they offer date coaching classes, where the matchmakers will teach on social skills, self-image (personal shopping included) and basic dating tips.
+If not, they offer date coaching classes, where the matchmakers will teach on social skills, self-image (personal shopper included) and basic dating tips.

 “We provide questionnaires from our training to help our clients understand things like how to tell whether someone likes you or not, and why their past dates or relationships didn’t work out,” she says.

 Only after the matchmaker deems the client ready will a suitable match be proposed.

 “After a date, we can then ask the client what they enjoyed about the date and what they liked about the person they met and from there we can filter it down again until they know what they want.”

 The whole process takes about two to three months on average, but this again depends on the individual.